Robert Grubb

 Grubb played the role of Dr. Geoffrey Standish in the popular series The Flying Doctors.
 He won Australia's Helpmann Award for Best Male Actor in a Supporting Role in a Musical for his stage portrayal of Pop in the Australian production of the Queen musical, We Will Rock You.

-In 1998, he played The Wolf/Cinderella’s Prince in Sondheim’s Into the Woods
+In 1998, he played The Wolf and Cinderella’s Prince in the Melbourne Theatre Company's production of Stephen Sondheim’s Into the Woods.
+In 2016, he played Dimitri Weissman in Sondheim’s Follies at Melbourne Recital Centre.
+In 2024, he played Max in Sunset Boulevard opposite Sarah Brightman.

 He also narrated "Rainforest Beneath the Canopy" in 2004.